Bart's Inner Child

-"Bart's Inner Child" is the seventh episode of the fifth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 11, 1993.
+"Bart's Inner Child" is the seventh episode of the fifth season of the American animated television series The Simpsons and its 88th episode overall.
+It originally aired on Fox network in the USA on November 11, 1993.
 In the episode, Marge — realizing her excessive nagging spoils the family's fun — seeks help from self-help guru Brad Goodman.
 He praises Bart's irreverent attitude and encourages his followers to emulate Bart's care-free antics.
 Soon everyone in Springfield starts to act like Bart, who feels that his role as a troublemaker is usurped.
-After the inaugural "Do What You Feel Festival" ends in calamity and a riot, the town decides to stop acting like Bart.
+After the inaugural "Do What You Feel Festival" ends in calamity and a riot as a result, the town decides to stop acting like Bart.

 The episode was written by George Meyer and directed by Bob Anderson — his first time directing the show.
 Actor Albert Brooks guest stars in the episode as Brad Goodman, a self-help guru modelled after John Bradshaw.
 It was Brooks' third of ten appearances in the Simpsons franchise.
 Singer James Brown guest stars as himself; he sings his 1965 song "I Got You (I Feel Good)".
 In 2006, Brooks was named the best Simpsons guest star by IGN, while Brown's appearance has been described as "hilariously over-the-top".

 The episode features cultural references to several films, television shows, and songs, including the 1939 film Gone with the Wind, Scott Joplin's piano rag "The Entertainer", and the Wile E. Coyote and Road Runner cartoons.

 In its original broadcast, "Bart's Inner Child" finished 40th in the weekly ratings with a Nielsen rating of 11.8, and was viewed in 11.12 million households.

 Plot

-Krusty gives a free trampoline to Homer, who places it in the Simpsons' backyard.
-Bart and Lisa are thrilled, but Marge frets it may be dangerous.
+Homer reads the free column in the newspaper, to Marge's consternation.
+He becomes ecstatic when he sees a free trampoline is available.
+Krusty gives the trampoline to Homer, who places it in the Simpsons' backyard.
+Bart and Lisa are thrilled, but Marge fears it may be dangerous.
 Homer ignores her fretting and charges neighbors a fee to use it.
 When scores of people are injured, Homer heeds Marge's advice to get rid of the trampoline.
-After several failed attempts to dispose of it, Bart suggests chaining it to a pole to tempt thieves with the challenge of stealing it.
+After several failed attempts to dispose of it, Bart suggests chaining it to a bicycle lock to tempt thieves with the challenge of stealing it.
 Soon Snake breaks the chain and takes it.